Adults and Seniors

-Many people believe that adults and seniors are not at risk for poisoning.
-However, medicines, household products, personal care products, and garden and automotive products have been known to contribute to poisonings in adults and seniors.
+Many people believe that adults and older adults are not at risk for poisoning.
+However, medicines, household products, personal care products, and garden and automotive products have been known to contribute to poisonings in adults and older adults.

 Remember, poisons are everywhere.
 A poison is anything that can harm someone if it is used: